sil-org/terraform-aws-idp/terraform/040-id-broker/README.md

  - `abandoned_user_abandoned_period` - Time a user record can remain abandoned before HR is notified.
 Default: `+6 months`
  - `abandoned_user_best_practice_url` - URL for best practices, referenced in notification email.
 Default: (none)
  - `abandoned_user_deactivate_instructions_url` - URL for instruction on how to deactivate user accounts, referenced in notification email.
 Default: (none)
- - `appconfig_app_id` - DEPRECATED - AppConfig application ID created by AWS.
-This cannot be the application name.
-Use with `appconfig_env_id`.
  - `contingent_user_duration` - How long before a new user without a primary email address expires.
 Default: `+4 weeks`
  - `cpu` - Amount of CPU (AWS CPU units, 1000 = 1 cpu) to allocate to primary container.
 Default: `250`
  - `cpu_cron` - How much CPU (AWS CPU units, 1000 = 1 cpu) to allocate to cron service.
 Default: `128`